industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 ![FlowCreator.png](graphics/FlowCreator.png)

-After importing the JSON file, the password for IE Databus must be entered in the security settings of the MQTT-node.
+After importing the JSON file, the password for Databus must be entered in the security settings of the MQTT-node.

 ![MQTTNode.PNG](graphics/MQTT_node.png)